1945 Nebraska Cornhuskers football team: South Dakota

 After a thirteen-year break in the series, South Dakota and Nebraska met again, but the outcome was much the same as in the days of old.
-The Cornhusker starters scampered quickly out to a 21–0 lead after just one quarter, and then rested for the rest of the game.
+The Cornhusker starters started quickly out to a 21–0 lead after just one quarter, and then rested for the rest of the game.
 The Coyotes remained unable to hold back even the Nebraska reserves, and by the end of the game South Dakota was scoreless after allowing the Cornhuskers to amass 53 points.
 Though the Coyotes took a victory in the first ever meeting of these teams in 1899, they remained winless in all games since and fell to 1–9–2 in the series.